OpenEnvision/Awesome-Visual-Agent/README.md

 - Removed product-name-only entries without public papers, official technical notes, or stable builder value.
 - Removed broad multimodal, OCR, captioning, layout, and image-generation entries unless the work clearly participates in a visual-agent loop.
 - Corrected several IDs that were wrong in the previous draft, including Android in the Wild, GUI-G1, and B-MoCA.
-- Added higher-fit entries that were missing or underrepresented, including Phi-Ground, Agent S, UI-Evol, ZeroGUI, ScaleCUA, ClawGUI, UI-CUBE, UI-Verse, and several safety benchmarks.
+- Added higher-fit entries that were missing or underrepresented, including foundational visual tool-use work, mobile GUI agents, WebLINX/MMInA/WebCanvas, WebArena-Verified, RT-1/VIMA/PerAct, Stagehand, Playwright MCP, SaaS-Bench, VLAs-as-Tools, and several safety benchmarks.

 [Back to top](#top)